LSSU Student Handbook

 Sault Ste.
 Marie, MI 49783

-Grievance Procedure: The director of Human Resources is the designated grievance officer for students, applicants for admission, employees, applicants for employment and the public community.
+Grievance Procedure: The Associate Vice President, Human Resources is the designated grievance officer for students, applicants for admission, employees, applicants for employment and the public community.

 The University encourages individuals to promptly report instances of discrimination and discriminatory harassment.
 Once the University has been informed of such behavior, it will take timely and appropriate steps to investigate the problem.
 At any step of the grievance process, time schedules as outlined in the procedure may be outlined in writing.
 Individuals may discuss concerns they have regarding possible discrimination or harassment with the grievance officer and learn what options are available.